 What’s that you say?

-How does this anti-Asian action in 1913 and the later overt white nationalism of America link back to Stanford who was in power many years earlier?
+How does such anti-Asian action in 1913 and the later overt white nationalism of America link back to Stanford who was in power many years earlier?

-The Atlantic paints the picture for us in the years following Stanford’s infamous “white nationalist” speech as Governor:
+The Atlantic paints a picture for us in the years following Stanford’s infamous “white nationalist” speech as Governor: